thephez/backup-readme/platform/markdown/reference-data-contracts.md

 [block:callout]
 {
   "type": "warning",
   "body": "There are a variety of constraints currently defined for performance and security reasons.
 The following constraints are applicable to all aspects of data contracts.
-Unless otherwise noted, these constraints are defined in the platform's JSON Schema rules (e.g. [js-dpp data contract meta schema](https://github.com/dashevo/platform/blob/v0.21.5/packages/js-dpp/schema/dataContract/dataContractMeta.json)).", "title": "Constraints"
+Unless otherwise noted, these constraints are defined in the platform's JSON Schema rules (e.g. [js-dpp data contract meta schema](https://github.com/dashevo/platform/blob/v0.22.0/packages/js-dpp/schema/dataContract/dataContractMeta.json)).", "title": "Constraints"
 }
 [/block]
 ## Keyword
 [block:callout]
 {
-  "type": "danger",
+  "type": "info",
   "title": "Dash Platform Protocol 0.20",
   "body": "Updating to the JSON Schema 2012-12 specification replaced the `definitions` keyword with the `$defs` keyword."
 }